nodeGame/nodegame/README.md

 All source codes of all repositories of nodeGame and related projects are available at the web page: https://github.com/nodeGame

+### Building from sources

+Before going any further make sure you've installed [git](http://git-scm.com) and [node.js](http://nodejs.org) on your machine.
+Then open your Command Line and follow the instructions below.

+    # cd into the directory where you want the repo to reside
+    $ cd Desktop

+    # clone the repo
+    $ git clone git://github.com/nodeGame/nodeGame.git

+    # update the dependencies
+    $ cd nodeGame
+    $ npm install

+Continue from point _3._ of the section "Quick Start".

+### Code contributions

 Code contributions are welcome, please keep in mind default [Code Conventions](http://javascript.crockford.com/code.html).

 ## License